Sunshine Coast Light Rail

 The Sunshine Coast Light Rail is a proposed light rail system for the Sunshine Coast region of Queensland, Australia.
 The light rail system would link Maroochydore with Caloundra via Mooloolaba and Kawana and was planned to bring a frequent, high-quality light rail service to meet the region's predicted growth.
 The system underwent feasibility studies in 2015.

+The proposal has not been welcomed by all members of the community with many people believing the project threatens the region's laidback coastal lifestyle.

 History

 The Sunshine Coast Council reviewed and supported the findings of a pre-feasibility study.
-In August 2012 the council gave the go-ahead for a full feasibility study to be undertaken.
+In August 2012, the council gave the go-ahead for a full feasibility study to be undertaken.
 In November 2014, the options were put on display with comments sought with over 700 submissions received.
 After the council reviewed the outcome of the community consolation in November 2014, they have the confidence to further investigate a light rail corridor.
 87% of the survey respondents were in favour of the light rail.
 As of 2016, the council is exploring potential funding models for the delivery of the project.
 It noted that the project would still require state government support.

 In addition, the council and the Department of Transport and Main Roads are seeking to establish a high frequency bus line that will follow the proposed light rail corridor (as a forerunner) of the light rail system.